 The Physical Therapist Assistant (PTA) program curriculum is cumulative and sequential with success in achieving the expected outcomes in any module being dependent upon retaining the knowledge, skills and behaviors learned in prior modules.
-If for any reason an admitted PTA program student is not able to progress consecutively through all modules, they will have one (1) opportunity for a Module repeat, or program re-admission.
+If for any reason an admitted PTA program student fails to progress consecutively through all modules, they are allowed one (1) opportunity for a module repeat, program re-entry, or program re-admission.
+Any repeat, re-entry, or re-admission student who has a second failure to progress in consecutive modules is dismissed from the program.

-Module repeat is offered to students in Module 2, 3, 4 and 5 who do not meet the minimum progression requirement and want to immediately repeat the Module.
+Module repeat is offered to technical study students in Module 2, 3, 4 and 5 who do not meet the minimum progression requirement and want to immediately repeat the Module.
 Module repeat is only available to continuing students with no more than fourteen (14) consecutive days of absence.
 Students in Module 5 have one (1) opportunity to repeat either PTA 500 Clinical Experience II or PTA 520 Clinical Experience III.
-Any student who is unable to pass a repeat Module or clinical is dismissed from the program.

-Program re-admission is offered to students who are not successful meeting the minimum requirements to progress into Module 3, 4 or 5, do not meet the requirements for Module repeat, and can demonstrate that sufficient circumstances have changed to allow successful completion of the program.
+Program re-entry or re-admission is offered to students who fail to progress in technical study Modules 2, 3, 4 or 5, do not meet the requirements for module repeat, and can demonstrate that sufficient circumstances have changed to allow successful completion of the program.
+Re-entry occurs within 6 months allowing the student to graduate within 150% of the standard program timeframe.
 Re-admission must occur within 12 months of leaving school.

-Those who want to return to the PTA program after 12 months must re-apply and complete Module 2, 3, 4 and 5, regardless of prior PTA course completion.
+Those who want to return to the PTA program after 12 months must apply for re-admission to PTA technical study and complete all PTA courses in Modules 2, 3, 4 and 5, regardless of prior PTA course completion.

-The re-admission process begins with a written request to the Dean of Education.
-The request for re-admission should include an understanding of the factors that resulted in being dropped from school and a description of changes made to assure success if allowed re-admission to the PTA Program.
+The re-entry and re-admission process begins with a written request to the Dean of Education.
+The request should include an understanding of the factors that resulted in being dropped from school and a description of circumstances that will assure success if allowed re-admission to the PTA Program.
 A three-member re-admission committee will interview the candidate, review all relevant materials, and determine if the opportunity to re-enter will be granted.
 If re-admission is permitted, the candidate is required to demonstrate competency in all previously passed Module 2, 3 or 4 PTA courses.
 Students applying for re-admission should begin the process at least 90 days prior to the anticipated module start.

-Competency Testing is the process used to assure students, who take a leave of absence or are allowed program readmission, have the prerequisite skills and knowledge needed for success in future modules.
-Competency testing for all previously passed PTA courses in Module 2, 3 & 4 must be completed during the Module immediately before the anticipated re-admission.
-Competency may be demonstrated in one of three ways: Course Retake, Course Audit, or Independent Study, as described below.
+Competency Testing is the process used to assure students who have been away from school have the prerequisite skills and knowledge needed for success in future modules.
+Competency testing is required for any student who does not attend PTA classes for more than 17 weeks, or the length of one module.
+Competency testing must be completed during the Module immediately prior to program re-entry or re-admission for all previously passed PTA courses in Module 2, 3, & 4.
+Competency may be demonstrated in one of three ways: Module Retake, Module Audit, or Independent Study.